RagedUnicorn/wow-vanilla-pvpwarn/README.md

 This option allows to ignore surrounding events and only report events for your current target.

-Note: Events with type `CHAT_MSG_SPELL_PERIODIC_SELF_DAMAGE` will always shown because they have no source.
-Events like that includes events such as Blind, Fear, Polymorph and have the form of You are afflicted by [some spell].
+Note: Events with type `CHAT_MSG_SPELL_PERIODIC_SELF_DAMAGE` will always be shown because they have no source.
+This includes events such as Blind, Fear, Polymorph and have the form of "You are afflicted by [some spell]".

 ## FAQ